OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 > What is the risk of angioedema in new users of ACE inhibitors compared to new users of thiazide and thiazide-like diuretics?

-> What is the risk of acute myocaridal infarction in new users of ACE inhibitors compared to new users of thiazide and thiazide-like diuretics?
+> What is the risk of acute myocardial infarction in new users of ACE inhibitors compared to new users of thiazide and thiazide-like diuretics?

 Since these are comparative effect estimation questions we will apply the cohort method as described in Section \@ref(CohortMethod).